 According to the report published on Fortune Business Insights, the global lithium market is estimated to grow at a CAGR of 8.1% from 2021 and 2028.
 The major driving factor for this growth is the evolution of the automotive industry over the past few years.

-There are many public companies that can take advantage of the increasing demands for lithium.
+There are many public companies that can take advantage of the increasing demand for lithium.
 However, like other basic material producers, investing in lithium companies isn’t for novice traders.
 Rapidly increasing demand for a material used for manufacturing a product doesn’t always equate to higher sales and profit margins for a company.
 One has to correctly analyze the supply and demand in the market or make significant profits.

 Although most lithium stocks have already given massive returns, some are still available at attractive valuations.
 We recommend you to go with the market leaders and stay invested for the long term to get decent returns.
 And don’t invest without taking the help of your financial advisor.